qugu2427/godkim/README.md

 **WORK IN PROGRESS**

 ## Verify
-`Verify()` returns a slice of verifications results with one result for each signature.
+`Verify(rawMail string)` returns a slice of verifications results with one result for each signature.
 Verify also returns an error when verification has failed.

 Example Mail:
 ```go